Anxiety and autism: How common are anxiety disorders?

 However, some doctors report that anti-anxiety medications seem to be less effective overall in people with autism spectrum disorder than they are in the general population.
 This observation needs to be verified with controlled research.
 It suggests the possibility that the biological root of anxiety in those with autism may differ from the “norm” and, as a result, may respond best to different treatments.

 At Autism Speaks, we are actively supporting research into anxiety disorders and other medical conditions frequently associated with autism.
 This includes both basic research on the underlying biology of autism and the safe development of drugs that can relieve disabling symptoms and improve quality of life.
-If you are considering anti-anxiety medication for a child with autism, our recently published Medication Decision Aid can help you work with your child’s physician to sort through the pros and cons in the context of your values and goals for your child.
-You can learn more about the medication tool kit and download a free copy, here.
+If you are considering anti-anxiety medication for a child with autism, our recently published Medication Decision Aid Tool Kit can help you work with your child’s physician to sort through the pros and cons in the context of your values and goals for your child.